Community Grants Program 2025-26

 Application process

-- Check your eligibility by completing the Eligibility Check list.
+- Check your eligibility by downloading and completing the Eligibility Checklist.

-If you have questions regarding your project application, please review the FAQ and if still unsure, contact Megan at communitygrants@responsiblewood.org.au
+If you have questions regarding your project application, please review the FAQ then if still unsure, contact Responsible Wood at [email protected].

 FAQ